kaanersoy/testTextFunction/README.md

+# Text Writer (to txt files) writed with Python.

-This function will add text you have been writed.
+This function will add text you have been writed to a TXT file.

-!ATTENTİON!
+## ATTENTION

 You got to write like "TEST TEXT".

-Do not forget the "" ;)
+Do not forget the ""(quotes).